-In the museum area there is at present no disabled toilet due to building work.
+In the museum area there is at present no barrier-free toilet due to building work.
 In an emergency the accompanying person will enable you to use the disabled toilet in the neighbouring part of the building.

 It is not necessary to register or make reservations for groups of visitors or school classes.
 You will not usually have to wait at the cash desk for more than a few minutes.

 Photography and video recording for personal use only (i.e. no publication of any kind) is permitted in the Munich Residence, but without flash or tripod.
 Special permission is required – and there may also be a charge – for all photography and films taken for further use, as well as for the flying of drones / multicopters.